 Mehdi S. M. Sajjadi

-Mehdi S. M. Sajjadi is a machine learning researcher in Google Brain working on deep generative models.
-Further research interests are in computational imaging and in the accurate evaluation of generative models.
+Mehdi S. M. Sajjadi is a team lead in Google DeepMind (Berlin, Germany) working on 3D-aware neural scene representations and deep generative models.
 Previously, he has been a PhD student at the Max Planck Institute for Intelligent Systems with Prof. Dr. Bernhard Schölkopf with an associated fellowship at the ETH Center for Learning Systems, after studying computer science & math at the University of Hamburg, receiving a MSc with distinction.
 His research on machine learning and computer vision has been published at several renowned conferences including NeurIPS, ICML, ICLR, CVPR, ICCV, and ECCV.
-For more information, see msajjadi.com.

 Authored Publications